Autumn Dream – Face Cream

 Autumn Cream 9

-– Stir with spatula:
+– I stir with a spatula:

 Autumn Cream 10

-– Add preservative
+– I add the preservative

 And… TADAAAAA 😀